Congratulations to the national winners of the 2023 Awards! View your results.

 Who can participate in the Scholastic Awards?

 Teens may enter work that was created this past spring or over the summer.
-Students should enter their current grade level, even if they are entering work that was created while they were in a different grade.
+Teens should enter their current grade level, even if they are entering work that was created while they were in a different grade.

 Category